Inscription of Abercius: Theories and conclusions

 The interpretation of the Abercius inscription has stimulated animated controversies.
-In 1894 G. Ficker tried to prove that Abercius was a priest of the mother goddess Cybele, being supported by Otto Hirschfeld.
-In 1895 Adolf von Harnack tried to explain Abercius as a representative of a religious syncretism.
+In 1894 G. Ficker, supported by Otto Hirschfeld, tried to prove that Abercius was a priest of the mother goddess Cybele, In 1895 Adolf von Harnack tried to explain Abercius as a representative of a religious syncretism.
 In 1896, Albrecht Dieterich tried to prove that Abercius had been a priest of Attis.
 These theories were refuted by several archaeologists and theologists such as Armand Abel and Franz Joseph Dölger.

 Linguistic and paleographic details show that the epitaph of Abercius is as older than that of Alexander, i.e. prior to the year 216 AD.
 Abercius himself may be identified with a writer named Avircius Marcellus, mentioned by Eusebius as the author of a work against Montanism.
 As that treatise was written in the later second century AD, the identity of this author with Abercius of Hieropolis is indeed possible.

 Abercius was a high clergyman of a little town, the name of which is wrongly given in some sections of the Life, since he belongs to Hieropolis in Phrygia Salutaris, and not to Hierapolis in Phrygia Pacatiensis.
 Whether the episcopate already existed across the board at the time of Aberkios is disputed.
 It is therefore unclear whether he himself held this title.
 The text of the inscription is particularly important regarding the symbolism of the early church.
 Abercius himself seems to have been proud of his sophisticated formulations and metaphor-rich language, as he emphasises that he wrote the inscription himself.

 The middle part of the inscription describes Abercius' journeys to Rome, Syria and Mesopotamia.
 The metaphors included in this sentences are not yet fully understood.
 Whether the "queen golden-robed and golden-sandalled" is a member of the Roman imperial family, refers to the city of Rome itself as the "queen of the world" or is to be interpreted as a metaphor for the Catholic Church is a matter of debate.
 The "people bearing a shining mark" that Abercius claims to have seen in Rome is generally interpreted as the christian community there, the "mark" (or "seal") being a common metaphor for the baptism.
 Regarding his later journeys to Syria and Mesopotamia, Abercius mentions the Apostle Paul as his companion.
 As the apostle, or rather his writings, became an important authority in the theological debates of the 2nd century, this remark could give an indication of the purpose of the journeys.
 The vita of the saint suggests as well that Abercius wanted to defend the "true faith" on his travels and take action against Marconism.

 The inscription is cited as evidence of the following in second-century Christianity: